 Logging in via your face with Windows Hello, which has been much talked about, seems to be faster than before.
-The camera array struggled to recognize me during the setup process of setting up Windows Hello (perhaps it was my fault for leaving my glasses on), but once it was working, it performed so quickly I wouldn’t have noticed if I’d blink during the process.
+The camera array struggled to recognize me during the setup process of setting up Windows Hello (perhaps it was my fault for leaving my glasses on), but once it was working, it performed so quickly I wouldn’t have noticed if I’d blinked during the process.

-Microsoft Surface 4 Laptop review: Battery life
+Surface 4 Laptop review: Battery life

 - On our web surfing test, the Surface Laptop 4 lasted nearly 11 hours